 Intelligent lighting completes the scene, bouncing off the cave like walls to create a magical, mystical atmosphere.

-The menu at Triton is a mix of fine International cuisine and traditional Czech fare.
-Meals include tender beef steaks, roast duck, Prague goulash, chicken and pork dishes, plus grilled salmon and trout.
+The menu at Triton is a mix of International cuisine and traditional Czech fare.
+Meals include succulent steaks, roast duck, fresh fish and pasta dishes, all expertly prepared and presented.

 The wine list offers a good selection of Czech and International wines, at all price levels.

 Triton is a reasonably small, intimate restaurant.
 It is ideal for a romantic occasion, but works equally well as a venue for business dinners or for groups of friends.

 Triton also combines well with a trip to the Prague State Opera or Estates Theatre, both of which are only 5-10 minutes walk away.